Smurf-IV/HDD2ndLife/README.md

 - [ ] Phase III
   - [ ] Extended Partitiong Schemes
   - [ ] Other features I haven't thought of yet ;-)
+  - [ ]

+# Will not be done:
+- S.M.A.R.T Details
+  - Turns out that trying to get this work on just the few machines that I have is a pain.
+  - WMI does not work with
+      - Raid controllers
+      - PCIExpress SSD controllers that use their own drivers (Even the latest smartmon tools do not work with them, but the oder version does!)
+  - `Crystal Disk Info` does a really good job !
+  - Your using *this* app because you know that the drive is failing !